top of page

 Whenever we have the opportunity, we should do good deeds for everyone, especially for our Christian brothers and sisters (Gal.
 6:10).

-Now that we recognise who the Samaritan is in the story, let us then follow his example and go and do likewise.
+Now that we recognise the Samaritan in the story, let us follow his example and do likewise.

 End.